 My kids still don't totally understand why these are called "Kitchen Sink" Cookies, but they know they love them.
 When I started testing this recipe, with each batch, the kids said more chocolate chips, more pretzels, more potato chips, more toffee!

-We packed these cookies full of sweet and salty fillings until they couldn’t possibly hold more.
+We packed these cookies (a fun twist on my original Chocolate Chip Cookies Recipe) full of sweet and salty fillings until they couldn't possibly hold more.
 And then we added a few extra chocolate chips.
-You’re welcome.
+You're welcome.

 Ingredients for Kitchen Sink Cookies

 - Unsalted Butter - These cookies were tested with unsalted butter.
 If using salted butter, skip adding the additional salt.